 With the foundation of gratitude and release of what no longer serves us, we can then step into…

-This is the phase when we reflect on our goals for the new year.
-To begin, envision yourself on the Solstice of 2017 looking back… What big events will take place this year that you want to prepare for?
+This is the phase when we reflect on our aims for the new year.
+To begin, envision yourself 365 days into the future and looking back… What big events will take place this year that you want to prepare for?
 What would you want to say that you did (or didn’t do) that you were really proud of?
 What would really matter to you?
 Who do you need to be to manifest this?

 “Wisdom consists in knowing one’s place in any given cycle, and what kinds of action (or restraint of action) are appropriate for that phase.” -Richard Heinberg

-I often draw a mind map of the main themes that come up, and the goals I have associated with those.
-For me, the main themes this year were family, personal growth, and my livelihood.
+I often draw out the main themes that come up, and the aims I have associated with those.
+For me, in winter of 2016, the main themes this year were family, personal growth, and my livelihood.

 Regarding the first two themes, there are two important events coming up in my life: I turn 50 in February and want to give that milestone the attention it deserves.
 Also, my elder daughter graduates in 2017, so my time with her is precious, and she will need support to fledge.

 For our livelihoods, this is the perfect time to get clear on the Abundance that we need to receive from our work for the next year.

 For me, this Abundance is in many forms, such as: